 Lisa Leslie is the first WNBA player that comes to mind when I think of women’s basketball.
 I was first introduced to her back in the days of Backyard Basketball.
 Leslie and Kevin Garnett were the most dominant duo in the game.
 It was almost unfair playing with them.
 Even Pablo Sanchez didn’t stand a chance.

+Leslie’s dunk is the exclamation point on her exceptional basketball career.
 Along with Sue Bird of the Seattle Storm, Sheryl Swoopes of the Comets, Storm, and Tulsa Shock, and Diana Taurasi of the Phoenix Mercury, Leslie was named one of the top 20 players in WNBA history in 2016.

 The Hall of Fame basketball player isn’t just one of the best hoopers ever, she’s one of the greatest female athletes of all time.
 She’s a scorer, rebounder, winner, and most emphatically, a dunker.